Australia is located between the Pacific Ocean and the Indian Ocean, in the southern hemisphere, occupies one of the oldest land masses.

 Best must-see places in Australia

 Although Australia’s climate can vary from the tropical north to the temperate and dry environments of virtually the rest of the continent, throughout the year and in general, there are few extreme temperature variations.
+It is definitely a place that you will get the most bang for your buck by researching some great travel guides!

 It is the city with more inhabitants of Australia although it is not its capital (many are confused) and as every great city has many attractions, one of them is the famous Opera House and the Bay Bridge, which appear in all google results when they put “Australia.”
 This city has it all, incredible landscapes, beautiful beaches (such as Bondi Beach), lots of nightlife, museums (there is the museum of contemporary art that is excellent), you can climb to the Tower Eye Observatory that has incredible views of the entire city and much more.
 It is very modern and there are people from all over the world.
 To start your itinerary is ideal!